 Concussions in Youth Athletes - Oregon

 The Oregon law can be found at section 336.485 of the Oregon Revised Statutes Annotated, under the education and culture title and the chapter on extracurricular sports.
-(Or.
-Rev. Stat. § 336.485).
-On February 26, 2013, SB 721 was introduced.
-This legislation was signed by the governor on June 24, 2013, became effective on January 1, 2014, and can be found in Oregon Revised Statutes Annotated under the Human Services chapter and is titled Youth Athletics; Concussion Symptom and Treatment Training for Coaches and Referees; Restrictions on Athlete Participation Following Concussion (Or.
+(OR Rev. Stat. § 336.485) and section 417.485can be found in Oregon Revised Statutes Annotated under the Human Services chapter and is titled Youth Athletics; Concussion Symptom and Treatment Training for Coaches and Referees; Restrictions on Athlete Participation Following Concussion (Or.
 Rev. Stat. §417.875) Oregon SB 521 was signed into law on June 11, 2015, and became effective on June 15, 2015 amending sections 336.485 and 417.875.

 §417.875 defines “league governing body” as an association of nonschool athletic teams that provide instruction and training for team members and may compete with one another and who are affiliated, sponsored, or organized by a nonprofit corporation established as provided by Oregon Law and defines “non school athletic team” as an athletic team having members who are under 18 years of age and not affiliated with an Oregon public school.
 The act also defines referee and referee governing body.
 The law requires that each league and referee governing body adopt policies establishing training requirements and procedures and that coaches and referees shall receive annual training regarding recognizing and obtaining proper treatment for individuals suspected of sustaining a concussion.
-A coach or a referee may not permit a nonschool team member to return to play, if concussion symptoms are present subsequent to an observed or suspected blow to the head or if diagnosed with a concussion.
+A coach may not permit a nonschool team member to return to play, if concussion symptoms are present subsequent to an observed or suspected blow to the head or if diagnosed with a concussion.
 The amendment to section 417.875 provides that a coach may allow a nonschool athletic team member to return to play at any time after a determination by a registered athletic trainer that team member did not sustain a concussion.
 The league governing body is required to develop guidelines and other material to facilitate informing nonschool athletic team members, parents and coaches about the signs and symptoms of a concussion.
 Each year prior to participation, a parent of an individual under 12 years and a parent and the individual if 12 years of age or older must acknowledge receipt of the concussion information and materials.
 A league governing body may hold an informal meeting prior to the commencement of the season.
 Any person regularly serving as a coach or referee who complies with the statute is immune from liability absent gross negligence or willful or wanton misconduct.